 - Use height – most organisers will allow you to build to 4m high.
 Some will allow you to go to 6m and/or to suspend overhead signage.

 Choosing the right design and build stand contractor

 - What is the history and reputation of the supplier?
-Exhibition stand design is a specialised field and should be undertaken by a professional organisation with experience in this field.
+Stand design for exhibitions is a specialised field and should be undertaken by a professional organisation with experience in this field.

-- Do they offer the type of product, design service, field service and product guarantee required to create your ideal exhibition stand?
+- Do they offer the type of product, design service, field service and product guarantee required to create your ideal exhibit stand?

 - Are you attending more than one show?
 Can the contractor deliver value and flexibility for these future shows?

 - Remember – your goal is to deliver on your objectives via a clear message to the show’s visitors.
 It’s the role of an agency or contractor to design a stand suitable for this purpose.
 You can judge their work by asking: ‘Would I stop to visit this stand?’

 Start your planning today by downloading our guide to creating a great exhibition brief.